Qlik-PE/DbLoadgen/README.md

 any update operations.
 New values for these columns will be randomly generated.
 Note that if *updateColumns* is empty, then the table will be loaded, but omitted from participation in random generation of CDC load.
+  * **operationPct**: optionally, you can specify the distribution of operations on a table-by-table basis.
+If not specified, the distribution of operations for a table will be based on the values specified for the workload as described above.

 ### Table Metadata